Definitely Not Surcharging: How to Properly Offer a Cash Discount

 What is a Cash Discount?

-Cash discounting means exactly what it sounds like – you offer your customers who choose to pay with cast, check, or debit card a discount on their purchase.
-The prices shown in your store are the cash prices, and customers will see a service fee added to their receipt as a separate line item.
-To have the service fee discounted or cancelled out, all they have to do is pay using cash, check, or debit card.
+Cash discounting means exactly what it sounds like – you offer your customers who choose to pay with cash, check, or debit card a discount on their purchase.
+The prices shown in your store are the credit card prices, and customers will see a discount applied if they let you know they are paying with cash or a cash equivalent (debit card, pre-paid card, ACH).

 OK, isn’t a Cash Discount Just Surcharging by Another Name?